richafnu/Viva/Viva/glint/setup/templates-intro.md

    -  In the **Name and ID** column, both items are called **Career Goals**, but they have a different Question ID.
 The Question ID numbers tell us that these items aren't exactly the same item.
    -  In the **Question** column, you see that the text is identical.
-   -  In the **Used In** column, you see that the items hasn't been used in any survey.
+   -  In the **Used In** column, you see that the items haven't been used in any survey.
    -  In the **Tags** column, you see:
       - The item isn't customized, as the status reads Viva Glint and not Custom.
       - Both items are rating questions
-      - Both items are both linked to the 2021 Global benchnmark.
+      - Both items are both linked to the 2021 Global benchmark.

    **There must be a difference between the two seemingly identical items.
 What is it?**